 These tender Puerquitos are made with cinnamon, brown sugar, cocoa powder, and a hint of maple.
 A simple pan dulce recipe that is perfect with a steaming mug of coffee or hot chocolate!

 There are few things that bring my childhood back like a piece of pan dulce in the morning.
 Growing up near the Mexican border, freshly baked Mexican pastries were a ritual that I looked forward to every weekend.
 My dad would get up early and head to the panadería (bakery) down the street so that he could be sure to get his favorites before they sold out.
 Then he’d come home with a big crinkly paper bag filled with goodies.
 I was always quick to grab a concha before anyone else could get to the bag, and if my mom had made hot chocolate then puerquitos were a must!

 Now that I live in the rural Northeast it’s near impossible to find good pan dulce at a bakery.
-But that’s not a problem because I have my grandmother’s recipe, which I’m sharing with you today.
+But that’s not a problem because I have my grandmother’s Mexican recipes!
+Today I’m sharing how she made puerquitos.

 What Are Puerquitos?